What Is Liquidity and Why It Drives Financial Markets

 When liquidity retreats: warning signals

-If liquidity is the fuel of markets, its contraction produces identifiable warning signals even before equity prices correct.
+If liquidity is the fuel of markets, its contraction produces identifiable warning signals before equity prices correct.
 One of the most reliable is the high-yield credit spread — the yield gap between the riskiest corporate bonds and government bonds.

 Liquidity and crypto-assets: the last stop in the search for yield